sunnyvale-academy/SNY.OSS.DCK.01.01.00/labs/03-Docker_image_sharing/README.md

 python                    2.7-slim            fc113e78155c        47 hours ago        138MB
 hello-world               latest              fce289e99eb9        9 months ago        1.84kB
 ```
-Now push the image to DockerHUB
+Now push the image to DockerHUB.
+Before the image name, you have to put your docker account as a prefix (in this case, dennydgl1)

 ```console
 vagrant@docker-vm:~$ docker push dennydgl1/friendlyhello:1.0